infecsean/Obsidian-Cloud/School Notes/DP English LL/Real IO Notes.md

 	- RAG
 		- Symbolizes everybody, but just vague enough through parody since they are an already existing character, but also because of that, makes us think that they are, like us, existing.
 		- Their struggles of discovering identity is different from ours because of their unique ambiguous identity being RAG.
+		- Theater of the absurd
+			- Where the characters' actions serve only to show that their existence can't be changed.
+In this case, rosencrantz and guildenstern's determination to find their identity
+			- Linking to the broader work, Stoppard uses this style of writing to his advantage, and throughout the play, we see that the two characters make countless technological breakthroughs on their own, depicted comically to emphasize the absurdity of the world
 	- Player
 		- Symbolizes wisdom, the all-knowing.
 Though we know that he is one of the characters, he exists just to drive the narrative plot forward.
 He is, in a way, representative of the universe, as actors, they become masters of acting, and with such a central theme of identity, they should logically be the ones that know everything to identity, and therefore be logically the all-knowing.
 		- Yet in the end, when they ask him, one last time, "Who are we?".
-He replies with "You are rosencrantz and guildenstern, that is enough"
+He replies with "You are rosencrantz and guildenstern, that is enough" *which brings me to the next point*
 	- Rhetorical Questions
 		- "Which is which?"
 		- Asked throughout the play, to not only remind the audience of the central thme of the struggle to find identity, but also ask the audience that question of "Who am I" or what can a name serve to the existence of a person, but just that, a name.
 Rosencrantz and Guildenstern were not denied an explaination of their identity, their individual existence just wasn't significant enough to call for clarification.
 The player is the all-knowing, and that persists, because he knows that rosencrantz and guildenstern exists only in fiction, to be together, and die together.
 Their identity exists as rosencrantz and guildenstern.
 They were never "individuals" as we know them from Hamlet because they never gone beyond being RAG, only until RAGAD, that they were given individuality for this purpose.